This Is Why We Celebrate Black History Month in February

 "If a race has no history, it has no worthwhile tradition."

-In 1976, President Gerald Ford officially made February the month when we celebrate the achievements of African-Americans.
+In 1976, President Gerald Ford officially declared February the month that we celebrate the achievements of African Americans.
 But why February?
-As it turns out, the decision to make February “Black History Month” is the result of a series of significant events that all happen to have transpired on the second month of the year.
-Here’s how it came to pass—and for more great historical facts, don’t miss the 28 Most Enduring Myths in American History.
+It turns out, the decision to make February “Black History Month” was the result of a series of significant events that all happened to transpire in the second month of the year.
+Here’s how it came to pass—and for more great historical facts, don’t miss the 40 Most Enduring Myths in American History.

-Back in 1926, historian Carter G. Woodson chose the second week of February to celebrate the contributions of African Americans in the country’s history.
-Along with his organization, the Association for the Study of Negro Life and History, he named it “Negro History Week.”
+Back in 1926, historian Carter G. Woodson and the organization he founded, the Association for the Study of Negro Life and History, chose the second week of February to celebrate the contributions of African Americans throughout our country’s history.
+They named it “Negro History Week.”

 On February 10, 1976, President Gerald Ford brought Black History Month into existence with the following statement, “In the Bicentennial year of our Independence, we can review with admiration the impressive contributions of black Americans to our national life and culture.
 One hundred years ago, to help highlight these achievements, Dr. Carter G. Woodson founded the Association for the Study of Afro-American Life and History.
 We are grateful to him today for his initiative, and we are richer for the work of his organization.
 Freedom and the recognition of individual rights are what our Revolution was all about.”